Pathophysiology Of Dementia In The Brain: What Causes It?

 A dementia diagnosis can be challenging

 Multiple diseases and events can bring about the onset of dementia.
-However, the degradation of cells in the brain, whether through biological or external means, is usually the specific reason why dementia develops.
+However, the degradation of nerve cells in the brain, whether through biological or external means, is usually the specific reason why dementia develops.

 Pathophysiology of dementia-causing diseases